ibm-cloud-docs/sap-b1/b1-planning.md

 # Planning your SAP Business One implementation
 {: #plan}

 You're ready to begin planning your SAP Business One implementation.
-There are a couple of things to consider before you implement it - how are you going to use the application, and are you going to run it in the cloud or on-premises?
+There are a couple of things to consider before you implement it - how are you going to use the application and are you going to run it in the cloud or on-premises?
 {: shortdesc}

 ## How are you going to use SAP Business One?